What to Wear

 Tiny Tutus embraces an ‘Open Door’ policy which opens classes to everyone to share with their ballerina.
 But this is a very special and unique class just for Daddies to share with their ballerinas.

 As such all Daddy Daughter Dance rehearsals are “Closed Rehearsals”, meaning Mums, friends and family may not watch the Daddy Daughter rehearsals.
 The magic of seeing them together on stage at recital is such a fabulous moment and worth the suspense!

-This includes all rehearsals, stage rehearsal and access online to the choreography video and notes.
-This fee is payable at the time of registration.
+Fee to participate includes all rehearsals, stage rehearsal and access online to the choreography video and notes.
+Fee is payable at the time of registration.

 No. Grandfathers, Uncles, Older brothers, or a family friend can substitute!

 It is absolutely encouraged to attend all three class rehearsals.
 However we understand how busy life can be so the minimum requirement is two class practices as well as the compulsory Stage Rehearsal.

 It’s important to practice at home (either with or without your ballerina).

 A child’s response in class and on stage can be very different.
 The Daddy Daughter dance is an experience that will last a lifetime and spending time at rehearsal and working through tricky situations with your daughter is as significant as performing the actual dance.
 Try to remember this important fact if you feel confused, frustrated and tired so this can be the best experience possible.

 Dads sit in the audience and watch the recital as usual.
 The Daddy Daughter dance is usually the second last song.
 We will ask for the Dads to come back stage during the performance.
 Dads will all meet at the stage doors right before the performance and we will bring their daughters to them.
 Don’t worry – we walk through everything at stage rehearsal before recital.
 This is why attendance at stage rehearsal is compulsory.